 4) The Policy control FE in the NICE functional architecture does not have the ability to resist malicious attacks.
 If there are malicious attack sources in other networks, the decision-making process of Policy control FE may be disrupted.
 Therefore, it is necessary to enhance the safety protection capabilities of Policy control FE.

 For other FEs, corresponding enhancements are also needed to enhance the intelligence, agility, reliability of the NICE system to meet the needs of NCI.
-According to the requirements and capabilities mentioned in Y.NGNe-NCI-reqts, a new functional entity which can achieve the test and simulation of end to end service should be added into the functional architecture:
+According to the requirements and capabilities mentioned in [ITU-T Y.2347], a new functional entity which can achieve the test and simulation of end to end service should be added into the functional architecture:

 Service simulation testing FE, which can achieve seamless automatic testing of service capabilities across multiple operators through capabilities such as digital twins, artificial intelligence, and simulation, to test the functions such as service activation and verification.
 Testing can be performed by both service providers and users.